mliu8094/CMOR-438-Megan/Supervised Learning/8. Other Ensemble Methods/README.md

 ## Files Included

-- `EnsembleMethods.ipynb`: Implementation of random forests
+- `EnsembleMethods.ipynb`: Implementation of boosting and voting regression
 - `README.md`: This documentation